 Aside from the two police substations added to the Project Site prior to 2009, no changes to PAPD service, operations, or facilities are expected.
 Security operations at the site are expected to be taken over by F.J.C.
 Security.
-As of 2009, security would also be provided by building tenants and Silverstein Properties.
-As needed, security would also be provided for the Memorial, Memorial Center, cultural facilities, and performing arts center.
 Any changes to security would be discussed as the need arises.
 The Proposed Action is not expected to adversely impact PAPD services or operations.